A Melania Trump tree statue gets mixed reviews in her Slovenian hometown

 She has been carved wearing a pale blue wraparound outfit, mirroring the one she wore to the inauguration of her husband, President Donald Trump, in 2017.

-Downey told Reuters that he attempted to "have a dialogue" with the political situation in the US through the sculpture, and highlight Melania's position as an immigrant married to a President who has made halting immigration a cornerstone of his presidency.
+Downey told CNN that he was inspired to create the piece due to what he calls the "anti-immigration narrative" coming out of the US and from Donald Trump in particular.
+He noted that it was a "blatant contradiction" to have a president, who has made halting immigration a cornerstone of his presidency, married to an immigrant whose first language is not English.

-He also claimed that the work is the first monument in the world dedicated to the first lady.
+He also claimed that the work is the first monument in the world dedicated to this first lady.

 Despite Downey's political message behind the work, the sculpture has received mixed reviews from locals.